CAPONATA Catanese (from Catania) made easy with photos

 Cook pasta and drain.

-Mix the pasta with the tomato sauce, place in a large serving bowl and top with the eggplants and the remaining basil (or mint).
+Mix the pasta with the tomato sauce.
+Place the pasta in a large serving bowl and top with the eggplants and the remaining basil (or mint).

 Present with grated cheese, preferably ricotta salata.